How do I change the shock level on my receiver using the OT150, OT200, and Pcc200PRO transmitters?

 - Shine a bright light into the bottom of the battery compartments.

 - Observe the battery contact springs in the bottom of each battery compartment.
-Are they the same, or does the bad one appear to be mashed and off centered (compared to the good one)?
+Are they the same, or does the bad one appear to be mashed and off-centered (compared to the good one)?
 If they look exactly the same, your collar may be dead.
 If the bad one looks mashed and off-centered, proceed to step 4.

-- Using a probing instrument (screwdriver, pen, bobby pin, small pick tool, etc…) reach into the battery compartment, snag or jiggle the base of the spring to reposition it back to a more centered position.
+- Using a probing instrument (screwdriver, ballpoint pen, bobby pin, small pick tool, etc…) reach into the battery compartment, snag or jiggle the base of the spring to reposition it back to a more centered position.
 This takes only a very little amount of pressure.
 Don’t yank it out or damage it, just move it about at the base of the spring for about one second.

 - If you observe that spring may have been repositioned from your probing and jiggling, you may have temporarily fixed your problem.
-Either way, proceed to next step.
+Either way, proceed to the next step.

 - Replace the battery (“+” side up) and test the receiver again as described in Test 1.

 - If test 3 does not fix the problem, contact me for a replacement.
 If Test 3 fixes the problem, then keep an eye on the receiver into the future as the spring has displayed a propensity to become off-centered.
 You should consider replacing the receiver.

 Test 4 – With the battery and battery cap in place, hold the receiver in the palm of your hand like you would if you were gripping an egg.
 Shake it hard, like you would a can of spray paint.
 A normal working collar will have a slight rattle from inside the receiver.
 However, a large evident shifting or clunking inside could indicate your collar is broken and no longer properly working.

 Note: Sometimes the beep is too soft for you to hear.
 This does not indicate that your collar is not working, only that you do not hear it.
 Chances are, your dog hears it just fine.
 (We have several deaf dog customers.)